How to: Show a View in a Scoped Region

 Note: The Add method adds the view to the region, but it does not ensure that the view is displayed.
 For example, if the underlying user interface (UI) element of the region is a TabControl control, the view will be added to the control as a new tab, but the tab will not necessarily receive focus.

-- If you want to make sure the view is displayed in the UI, call the IRegion.Activate method passing the view object as the parameter.
+- If you want to ensure the view is displayed in the user interface, call the IRegion.Activate method passing the view object as the parameter.
 For example, if the underlying UI element of the region is a TabControl control, the tab that hosts the view will receive focus.

 The following code shows how the view added in the previous step is activated.

 The following procedure describes how to add a view to a scoped region.

 To add a view to a scoped region